 In Module Eight, you will learn to provide electronic customer service (texts and emails), the advantages and disadvantages of electronic communication, understanding netiquette, tips and tricks, and how to eliminate electronic ping pong.

 In Module Nine, you will learn how to recover difficult customers, steps to effectively handle difficult customers, de-escalating anger, establishing common ground, setting your limits, and managing your own emotions.

 In Module Ten, you will learn to understand when to escalate, dealing with vulgarity, coping with insults, and dealing with legal and physical threats.

 This course is offered for each level of customer service:

-- For policymakers, we examine how agency policies can impact customer service.
-In the vast majority of cases, agency policies are responsible for customer dissatisfaction.
-Policies that are made for what is most convenient for the agency, with little consideration on how they impact the customer relationship, can have a devastating impact on customer attitude.
-Poor customer service policies will also impact employee retention.
+- For policymakers, we examine how company policies can impact customer service.
+In the vast majority of cases, company policies are responsible for customer dissatisfaction.
+Policies made for what is most convenient for the agency, with little consideration on how they impact the customer relationship, can have a devastating impact on customer retention resulting in a high dissatisfaction rate.
+Poor customer service policies will also affect employee retention.
 Employees consistently forced to deal with irate customers will soon seek employment elsewhere.

 In the Customer Service Training Course, you will learn best practices in providing assistance, advice, and support to those people who buy or use the company’s products or services before, during, and after the sale to ensure they have an easy and enjoyable experience with the company.